 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Henry Clay Frick (approx. 3.3 miles away); Connellsville Coke (approx. 3.8 miles away); Braddock's Military Road 1755 Great Swamp Camp (approx. 4.1 miles away); Morewood Massacre (approx. 4.3 miles away); The Remains of the Beehive Coke Ovens Ore Mines Drill (approx. 4.7 miles away); Connellsville War Memorial (approx. 4.8 miles away); Connellsville Memorial Bridge (approx. 4.9 miles away).
+Henry Clay Frick (approx. 3.3 miles away); Connellsville Coke Braddock's Military Road 1755 Great Swamp Camp (approx. 4.1 miles away); Morewood Massacre (approx. 4.3 miles away); The Remains of the Beehive Coke Ovens (approx. 4.4 miles away); Ore Mines Drill (approx. 4.7 miles away); Connellsville War Memorial (approx. 4.8 miles away); Connellsville Memorial Bridge (approx. 4.9 miles away).

 Also see . . .
 Mammoth Mine Explosion - Behind the Marker.
 ExplorePAhistory.com (Submitted on January 30, 2011, by Bernard Fisher of Mechanicsville, Virginia.)

-Categories. • Cemeteries & Burial Sites • Industry & Commerce •
+Topics.
+This marker is included in these topic lists: Cemeteries & Burial Sites • Industry & Commerce

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on January 29, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 885 times since then.
+This page has been viewed 932 times since then and 7 times this year.
 Photos: 1. submitted on May 23, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.
 2. submitted on August 23, 2013, by Mike Wintermantel of Pittsburgh, Pennsylvania.
 3, 4. submitted on May 23, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania. • Bernard Fisher was the editor who published this page.